boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed bug that caused original author info to be lost when a doc was edited by another user.

 = 2.0.0 =
 * Began using the WordPress.org translation service.
 This will require action by some users:
 *    If you use a custom translation, it must be renamed and moved to this location: wp-content/languages/plugins/buddypress-docs-LOCALE.mo.
 E.g., wp-content/languages/plugins/buddypress-docs-es_ES.mo